alexdcodes/Networking/README.md

 # UPS Scripts
 UPS Shutdown Scripts Knowledge Transfer - for Uninterruptible Power Supplies NIC Cards, Health Check and initialize bootup process.

+# Active Diretory Automation

+A small powershell script that was in the process of being completed until the assignment was halted.